verbelowski/starlight/test.md

 **Restrictions:**

-1. You may not engage in reverse engineering, decompiling, disassembling, code injection, extraction, or cracking of the product.
+1. "You may not engage in reverse engineering, decompiling, disassembling, code injection, or cracking the product.